 The top seven (7) most nominated artists/groups, who are eligible, become finalists.

 The public submits nominations for each category.
 The top 7 most nominated artists/bands become finalists and are judged by dozens of subject matter experts, which include local musicians, radio hosts, music journalists, DJ’s, and other creative peers who understand, and influence, the regions music industry.
 The finalist with the highest score, in each category, wins.

 Historically, WAMA members paid membership dues and paid to attend the Wammie Awards.
 The MusicianShip is not a membership association and, therefore, does not charge dues.
-Instead, in an effort to make the award show sustainable, we ask that nominees pay a discounted price to our award show and conference.
+Instead, in an effort to make the award show sustainable, we ask that nominees, finalists, and winners pay a discounted price to our award show and conference.